Scope#13 | Agrovista

 By James Simms

 MAIDWELL, England ─ It looked like a bumper crop ─ of weeds that is.
-The plot about 20 meters away, meanwhile, planted with the same crop of wheat looked picture perfect.
+The plot about 20 m away, meanwhile, planted with the same crop of wheat looked picture perfect.

 But this is no ordinary field.
 It’s used to grow and test different types of cover crops.
 Old hat to some farmers, growers plant these special crops not for food but between growing seasons to cut back on weeds, improve soil quality and reduce the amount of herbicide and fertiliser used.